yatingilhotra/trying/_projects/neuron.md

 $$x = \frac{I_1}{I_2}$$

-For any circuit, mean power consumed is the simple multiplication of the supply voltage with the average current drawn from it over a period of time (\\(P_{avg} = VDD*I_{avg}\\)).
-Log-Domain circuits allow aggressive down-scaling of the supply voltage because of their inherent ability to provide high dynamic range.
-This benefit has been explored in a great extent in many low-power biomedical/implantable circuits.
+For any circuit, mean power consumed is the multiplication of the supply voltage with the average current drawn from it over a period of time (\\(P_{avg} = VDD*I_{avg}\\)).
+Log-Domain circuits allow aggressive down-scaling of the supply-voltage because of their inherent ability to provide high dynamic range.
+This benefit has been explored to a great extent in many low-power circuits for biomedical applications.
 This research project particularly focuses on reducing the current that the circuit consumes in order to lower the power consumption.
-Since the values of interest in the circuit realization are <b>ratios of currents, and not absolute currents</b>, the values of currents \\(I_1\\) and \\(I_2\\) are reduced while maintaining the ratio of interest.
-This allows aggressive down-scaling of power(potentially by orders of magnitude) by exploiting both voltage and current-domain fronts of log-domain circuits, and brings us closer to achieving the brain's energy density.
+Since the variables of interest in the circuit realization are <b>ratios of currents, and not absolute currents</b>, the values of currents \\(I_1\\) and \\(I_2\\) are reduced while maintaining the ratio of interest.
+This allows aggressive down-scaling of power (potentially by orders of magnitude) by exploiting both supply-voltage and current reduction in log-domain circuits for synthesizing artifical neurons, and brings us closer to achieving the brain's energy efficiency.

-This research explores many techniques including <b>Reverse Body Biasing</b>, <b>Source Voltage Shifting</b>, and <b> Bulk-Driven Circuits</b> as methods to drastically reduce absolute currents consumed by log-domain neurons.
-These techniques are used in very specific log-domain topologies to leverage their benefits, while suppressing any avoidable second-order effects.
-The widely popular biological-time, two-dimensional <b>Adaptive Exponential(AdEx) Integrate and Fire Neuron</b> model is implemented using the above mentioned techniques to save more than 100 times power than the present state-of-the-art AdEx implementations including <a href="https://ieeexplore.ieee.org/document/8419063" target="_blank"> <b>BrainScale's AdEx Neuron(The Human Brain Project)</b></a>.
+This project analyzes the use of <b>Reverse-Body-Biasing</b> and <a href="https://ieeexplore.ieee.org/document/1214728" target="_blank"> <b>Source Voltage Shifting</b> </a> in Stacked and Alternate Log-Domain Configurations to lower the range of operation of currents in subthreshold CMOS.
+The analysis and simulations establish the efficacy of source-voltage-shifting conflated with stacked log-domain configuration as a suitable design choice for extremely-energy-efficient mapping of neuronal membrane dynamics on silicon for large-scale neuromorphic cores.
+A two-variable, programmable biological-time and accelerated-time Adaptive Exponential(AdEx) Integrate and Fire Neuron  is designed, leveraging the current-reduction theory in log-domain circuits, which generates important spiking patterns including regular spiking, spike-frequency adaptation, intrinsic bursting, and accelerated and decelerated spike-triggered adaptation.
+The artificial neuron implemented in 130nm CMOS consumes 1pJ/spike at 300Hz spiking frequency, two-hundred times less than state-of-the-art <a href="https://ieeexplore.ieee.org/document/8419063" target="_blank"> <b>BrainScale's AdEx Neuron(The Human Brain Project)</b></a>.

 <div class="alert alert-danger" role="alert">
-  <b>NOTE:</b> This page will soon be updated with all the findings and the actual paper link.
+  <b>NOTE:</b> This page will shortly be updated with the findings and results.
 </div>

 {%comment%}

+This project explores many techniques including <b>Reverse Body Biasing</b>, <b>Source Voltage Shifting</b>, and <b> Bulk-Driven Circuits</b> as methods to reduce absolute currents consumed by log-domain neurons.
+These techniques are used in very specific log-domain topologies to leverage their benefits, while suppressing any avoidable second-order effects.
+The widely popular biological-time, two-dimensional <b>Adaptive Exponential(AdEx) Integrate and Fire Neuron</b> model is implemented using the above mentioned techniques to save more than 100 times power than the present state-of-the-art AdEx implementations including <a href="https://ieeexplore.ieee.org/document/8419063" target="_blank"> <b>BrainScale's AdEx Neuron(The Human Brain Project)</b></a>.

 Designing ultra-energy-efficient artificial neurons is rudimentary to create brain-like intelligent and highly integrated computing systems.
 [A Neuromorph's Prospectus] shows that brain achieves it's energy density by doing its computation in the analog-domain, and communication in the digital domain.
 Analog computation facilitates erroneous low power operation by using extremely low currents and voltages to process the synaptic inputs.
 Log-domain